foonathan/compatibility/README.md

 rtti_support|support for RTTI|`comp::polymorhpic_cast`, fallback to `static_cast`
 threading_support|support for threading|no workaround

-Get them all by including `env.cmake`.
+Get them all by specifying `env.cmake`.

 ### Common extensions